2qcm2nnpbc-svg/ghost-office-hunter/README.md

     ```

 ## ⚠️ Disclaimer
-This project is a proof-of-concept developed for the **Agent AI** course completion (Dec 2025).
+This project is a proof-of-concept developed for the **Agentic AI** course completion (Dec 2025).
 It is intended for educational and portfolio demonstration purposes only.